sbseltzer/game-design-evaluations/15-hellblade-senuas-sacrifice.md

 ## Steal

 This is a great realization of a game that captures mental illness, trauma, and helplessness.
 The ruminations in particular were a pretty essential part of the experience for me.
 In real life they can be more nuanced than what is heard in the game, but it did a good job nonetheless.
-The discourage, the confuse, they mislead.
+They discourage, they confuse, they mislead.
 As someone who has experienced what it's like, both vicariously and otherwise, I can see a lot of potential for turning that into a mechanic.
 I wonder if it could be done textually.
 It's worth exploring.